kennethbaillie/critcare-test/README.md

 	- file size optimisation
 	- automatically read update dates from pdfs
 - improve search - maybe solr rather than lunr?
-- make downloadable using PWA & Service Worker
-- tidy up css on home screen to make it easier to enter on mobile